 Popular antenna book from Ian G3ROO returns and is now available from Lulu.com

 This is available from club sales.
 It includes all Sprats up to Autumn 2011.

-The latest Issue 169 (Winter 2016) is now at the printers.
-You will be advised here when it starts to ship.
+The current Issue 169 (Winter 2016) was delivered in December.
+You will be advised here when the new Spring issue starts to ship.

 Panic emails to club officers often suggest that Sprat is late.
 It is not.
-It is the Winter issue and it is still Winter in the UK.
-Some years the Winter Sprat arrives in December and other years later in January.
+It is the Spring issue and it is still Spring in the UK.
+Some years the Spring Sprat arrives in March and other years later in April.
 That's just the way it works out getting a slot in the printer/distributor schedule.
-Please understand that bulk mail can be unpredictable so overseas members, please be patient and do not contact G4WIF before the end of the end of January.
-The UK deliveries should be complete by the 2nd week of January.
-If you joined the club after the end of October, your first subscription Sprat will be in March as you are a "2017" member (unless you also paid for the 2016 issues).
-Your Winter Sprat may be later than stated above if you joined after 4th December.
-You weren't on the original distribution list when it was sent to the printers.
-Your Sprat will ship when G4WIF gets his supply a month later than the shipping date.
+Please understand that bulk mail can be unpredictable so overseas members, please be patient and do not contact G4WIF before the end of the end of March.
+The UK deliveries should be complete by the (TBA) week of March.
+If you joined the club after the end of October, your first subscription Sprat will be the Spring issue as you are a "2017" member.

-If your neighbour's Sprat has come please do not assume that yours would have travelled with it.
+If your neighbour's Sprat arrives before yours please do not assume that yours would have travelled with it.
 They were probably packed in separate boxes, stacked on the loading dock of Brighton Sorting Office in a different pile and entered the postal system on completely separate days - or maybe different weeks.
 Overseas members Sprats may travel on different airplanes, ships, mule etc.

 Bottom line, it can take weeks and writing to the club in the early weeks can't speed the process at all.